DigitalThieves/vue3-course/salt-merch-store/README.md

 1. Change `CATEGORY` and `TITLE` in the `SALT-MERCH / CATEGORY / TITLE` breadcrumb to real values (`SALT-MERCH` can continue being hardcoded)
 2. Change the `PRODUCT TITLE` in the big letters on top of the product to real values
 3. Change the `PRODUCT TITLE` in the button "Add PRODUCT TITLE To Cart" to real values
+4. Change the `COLOR NAME` and `AVAILABLE STOCK` under the Product Title to real values

 ## Task 2b.
 Description as HTML